typelevel/sbt-typelevel/docs/customization.md

 ### sbt-typelevel
 `TypelevelPlugin`: The super-super-plugin intended for bootstrapping the typical Typelevel project.
 Sets up CI release including snapshots, scalac settings, headers, and formatting.

-`TypelevelBspPlugin`: A plugin that controls for which cross-project platforms the `bspEnabled` setting should be set to `true.
+`TypelevelBspPlugin`: A plugin that controls for which cross-project platforms the `bspEnabled` setting should be set to `true`.
 By default it becomes enabled for `JVMPlatform` only.
 - `tlBspCrossProjectPlatforms` (setting): A set of platforms for which BSP should be enabled (default: not initialized)

 ### sbt-typelevel-site